Head, CCI Program

 Briony is Consumer and Community Health Research Network’s Events Officer and joined the team in January 2017.
 Briony has held purchasing, finance and administrative roles within the University of Western Australia’s Faculty of Health and Medical Sciences since 2015.
 Prior to this she held roles within the sales industry.

-Briony’s role within the Consumer and Community Involvement Program is to plan and organise all events which the Program is requested to run for our various Partner Organisations.
+Briony’s role within the Consumer and Community Involvement Program is to promote, plan and organise all events which the Program is requested to run for our various Partner Organisations.
 She also provides administrative support to the team, and to the Head of Program, Debra Langridge.

 Consumer and Community Involvement Support Officer

-Kerry supports the Consumer and Community Involvement Coordinators with the day to day administration of the Program and recruits consumers and community members for the open involvement positions.
+Kerry also supports the Consumer and Community Involvement Coordinators with the day to day administration of the Program and recruits consumers and community members for the open involvement positions.
 She is the connection between our consumers and our researchers, contacting consumers about their applications and assisting researchers with the process of choosing who they work with.

 Kerry’s background is with Arthritis and Osteoporosis WA as their Kids Camp Coordinator and has also been a Support Group facilitator for over 20 years.
 She is a Loric Self-Management Facilitator and is a member of various committees, including the Musculoskeletal Health Network.
 Kerry recently retired from the Fiona Stanley Hospital Consumer Advisory Committee after 6 years on the Council, with the last four as their chair.